ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 scope = << [ + scp ] >>
 ~~~~~~~~~~~~~~~~~~~~
-{: #cddl-ex title="CDDL example of scope, with gid encoded as bstr and role as tstr" artwork-align="center"}
+{: #cddl-ex title="CDDL example of scope, with group identifier encoded as bstr and role as tstr" artwork-align="center"}

 ## Authorization Response {#ssec-authorization-response}